 Read more about:

-To start a project, please contact a staff member to discuss options, normally this contact will be Allan Mitchell.
+To start a project, please contact a staff member to discuss options, normally this contact will be Richard Easingwood.
 If appropriate, we will then ask you to register your intention to use the facility so that we have your details.

 If you are new to electron microscopy, discussing your plans before you start collecting specimens, especially biological specimens, is strongly advised.
 The staff will help you with specimen preparation and, where appropriate, train you to use the equipment.